dylanisonline/cyber-homelab/Step1.md

 Downloads: [Windows 10 Evaluation](), [Windows Server Evaluation]()

 This lab will be implementing Active Directory.
-Our instance of Windows server will be used as an instance of
+Our instance of Windows server will be used as a domain controller for to manage our users and resources via active directory.

 <br>